-- (8) Grantee's personnel policies shall be available in written form upon request.
-The organization shall maintain written detailed job descriptions for each staff position funded under this grant to assist in substantiating claims for payment of staff salaries. - (9) Grantees will allow its programs and fiscal records funded by the WAGEES project to be monitored or audited by the Latino Coalition staff or the Colorado Department of Corrections. - (10) Grantees certify that, under the Latino Coalition sub award policy, costs charged under the agreement are reasonable and necessary with respect to the cost of providing services/training and at no time will payments to the organization exceed the actual costs of the program. - (11) Grantees shall utilize established coordination procedures and reasonable safeguards to prevent duplication of services and prevent the duplication of program charges to multiple funding sources. - (12) Grantees will not require participants to pay for, apply for a loan or incur personal debt to participate in the program. - (13) All performance results shall be reported to the Latino Coalition or its designee using the appropriate data system as soon as possible after attainment. - (14) Grantees shall provide the full range of training and services described in their proposal and MOU. - Information concerning participants is confidential.
+- (10) Sub-grantees certify that, under the Latino Coalition sub award policy, costs charged under the agreement are reasonable and necessary with respect to the cost of providing services/training and at no time will payments to the organization exceed the actual costs of the program. - (11) Sub-grantees shall utilize established coordination procedures and reasonable safeguards to prevent duplication of services and prevent the duplication of program charges to multiple funding sources. - (12) Sub-grantees will not require participants to pay for, apply for a loan or incur personal debt to participate in the program. - (13) All performance results shall be reported to the Latino Coalition or its designee using the appropriate data system as soon as possible after attainment. - (14) Sub-grantees shall provide the full range of training and services described in their proposal and MOU. - (15) Information concerning participants is confidential.
 Confidential information is not available to the public and the organization must protect it from loss, unauthorized use, access, disclosure, modification, and destruction.
-Grantees shall not communicate confidential information to any third party without the express consent of the participant.
-Information in electronic format must be maintained in such a way that unauthorized persons cannot obtain the information by computer, remote terminal, or other means. - (16) An authorized official of the organization must sign the proposal. - (17) All grantees ensure, by signing the MOU, that the negotiated price or services provided in the MOU cannot be changed without Latino Coalition approval and written modification to the MOU.
+Sub-grantees shall not communicate confidential information to any third party without the express consent of the participant.
+Information in electronic format must be maintained in such a way that unauthorized persons cannot obtain the information by computer, remote terminal, or other means. - (16) An authorized official of the organization must sign the proposal. - (17) All sub-grantees ensure, by signing the MOU, that the negotiated price or services provided in a contract cannot be changed without Latino Coalition approval and a modification to the contract.
 All requests for modification must be submitted to the Latino Coalition with written justification.